Genitourinary Malignancies - Board Review Summary

 | HYPRO | 78/39 vs 64.6/19 | Similar control, more grade 3 GU in hypofractionated arm | Not all hypofractionation is equal |

-MARCAP HYDRA is the modern synthesis: isodose moderate hypofractionation, exemplified by 60 Gy / 20, is the current standard.
-Dose-escalated moderate hypofractionation does not clearly improve efficacy and does increase GI toxicity.
+MARCAP HYDRA: isodose moderate hypofractionation, exemplified by 60 Gy / 20, is the current standard.
+Dose-escalated moderate hypofractionation does not clearly improve efficacy and increases GI toxicity.

-Whole-gland dose principle: the lecture argues there is limited benefit to escalating the whole gland beyond about 80 Gy EQD2.
-The memorable equivalents given were about 80 Gy at 2 Gy/fx, 60 Gy at 3 Gy/fx, or 37.5 Gy in 5 fx.
+Whole-gland dose principle: there is limited benefit to escalating the whole gland beyond about 80 Gy EQD2.
+The memorable equivalents are about 80 Gy at 2 Gy/fx, 60 Gy at 3 Gy/fx, or 37.5 Gy in 5 fx.

 SBRT and Modern Platform Trials